MandarinPine18/periodic_async_adder/README.md

 # Periodic Asynchronous Addition Program

 ## Description
-This is similar to my previous asynchronous adder (link: https://github.com/ethanparab/async_adder).
+This is similar to my previous asynchronous adder (https://github.com/ethanparab/async_adder).
 This one, however, contains some small differences.
 The addition task now prints to the worker as well as returning the sum.
 There is a new print message task as well which prints a message at the worker.
 Both have corresponding scripts.
 Finally, there is a scheduler included which schedules the adder to run every two seconds and the printer to run every five seconds.
 It runs on Python 3.7.

 ## Installation
 IMPORTANT: This installation assumes Python 3.7 and pip are already installed.